 Whether new or used, apparatus costs are skyrocketing, and departments need to develop a plan

 The image of the iconic red fire truck running red lights and sirens down Main Street is a pipe dream for many volunteer organizations.
-Many volunteer fire department apparatus are held together with bailing wire, duct tape and labor from the members to keep them running.
+In reality, many volunteer fire department apparatus are held together with baling wire and duct tape, not to mention the labor from the members to keep them running.

 It is important for organizations to continually seek improvement of their apparatus, not only to help us better serve our communities but also because our apparatus help shape our image in the eyes of the citizens we protect.

 Unfortunately, with the cost of new and even used fire apparatus skyrocketing, it is becoming increasingly difficult for volunteer fire departments to maintain a strong apparatus fleet.
 As such, let’s consider some ideas and programs that departments can utilize to improve their fleet.

 Conduct a risk assessment

 The first step is to create a risk assessment of your community.
 Identify the risks within your community.
 How many engines, ladder trucks, brush trucks, water tenders or rescues do you need?
 Then ask again: Do you actually need those apparatus or do you just want them?
 Don’t let your image or ego or greed dictate your apparatus fleet.
 Use your risk assessment to distinguish between needs and wants.